 Sunburn damages skin, so don't skimp on the sunscreen.
-We need about 1 ounce (about the size of a shot glass) of SPF 30 or higher sunscreen to protect us from the sun's damaging rays.
+You need about 1 ounce (about the size of a shot glass) of SPF 30 or higher sunscreen to protect you from the sun's damaging rays.
 Even when it's cloudy the sun's UV (ultraviolet) rays can damage your skin.

-To avoid sun damaged skin on the face, sun damaged on the arms, and sun damage on other exposed areas of the body, apply sunscreen 30 minutes prior to sun exposure.
+To avoid sun damaged skin on your face, sun damage on your arms, and sun damage on other exposed areas of your body, apply sunscreen 30 minutes prior to sun exposure.
 Don't wait until you're already at the beach or pool to start applying – the damage has already started on your unprotected skin!
 Reapply every 2 hours, or after swimming, sweating, or toweling off to help prevent UV skin damage.
 If you spend an entire day at the beach, the Skin Cancer Foundation says each person should expect to use about ½ to ¼ of an 8-ounce bottle of sunscreen.

 Avoid indoor tanning and all the risks it carries.